You may also like

 Fuel expenses account for a significant chunk of your fleet's overall operating costs.
 Optimizing routes means cutting down the miles traveled and fuel consumption of each truck in the fleet, which can result in significant cost savings.

-Fleet managers using the right fleet routing software can plan ahead for long-haul routes that entail mandatory driving breaks and overnight stops by just clicking a few buttons.
+Fleet managers using the right fleet routing software can plan ahead for overnight routes that entail mandatory driving breaks by just clicking a few buttons.
+Same with routes that include store stops or reloads.
+Essentially, the right software will enable you to configure your routes your own way so you can get the most out of your fleet.

 Advanced route planning apps and software solutions for truckers allow fleet managers, dispatchers, and customers to track the delivery truck in real-time and provide stakeholders with live, accurate ETAs.